doc-bok/Butterflies/README.md

  and placed in the world as decorative objects.

  Butterflies will also lay eggs in leaves if they get close to them, and if a player collects these eggs they can plant them in other leaf blocks.
+The eggs will eventually hatch into caterpillars.

 ## Changelog

+### [0.6.1] 2023-09-08
+ - Fixed JSON format of achievements.

 ### [0.6.0] 2023-09-08
  - Added caterpillars.